interactiveaudiolab/course-deep-learning/index_winter_2025.md

 #### Grading Policy
 You will be graded on a 100 point scale (e.g. 93 to 100 = A, 90-92 = A-, 87-89 = B+, 83-86 = B, 80-82 = B-...and so on).

-There are 2 exams and 5 homework assignments.
-The homework where you got the worst grade will be dropped from grading.

 Homework and reading assignments are solo assignments and must be your own original work.
 Use of large language models for answer generation is not allowed.

 #### Extra Credit
-There are 5 homework assignments.
-The homework where you got the worst grade will be dropped from grading.
-There is no other extra credit.
+There is an extra credit assignment worth 10 points.
+More details soon.

 <a name="calendar"></a>
 ## Course Calendar